microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_tagging/_index.md

 ## Prerequisites

-- As mentioned before, this guide starts at the point where you already deployed and connected VMs or bare-metal servers to Azure Arc.
+- As mentioned before, this scenario starts at the point where you already deployed and connected VMs or bare-metal servers to Azure Arc.

 ## Apply resource tags to Azure Arc-enabled servers